 If over-the-counter products don't work, what can the doctor prescribe for dandruff?

-Your primary care physician or dermatologist can recommend prescription-strength shampoos or antifungal and corticosteroid creams that are stronger than those available over the counter, yet are not too strong to use on the face.
-There also are corticosteroid-based liquids, gels, and foams that you can apply to the scalp that won't leave your hair limp and matted.
-Non-steroid preparations like tacrolimus (Protopic) or pimecrolimus (Elidel) can also help.
+A primary-care physician or dermatologist can recommend prescription-strength shampoos or antifungal and corticosteroid creams that are stronger than those available over the counter, yet are not too strong to use on the face.
+There also are corticosteroid-based liquids, gels, and foams that one can apply to the scalp that won't leave the hair limp and matted.
+Nonsteroid preparations like tacrolimus (Protopic) or pimecrolimus (Elidel) can also help.